-The Helsinki neighborhoods and nightlife
+The districts of Helsinki and the nightlife

-The main area for nightlife is the center of the single Kammpi .
-You'll find many of the best nightclubs in the city and if you want to try to make friends with Girls Helsinki you have to party here.
+The main area for singles nightlife is the center of Kammpi .
+Here you will find many of the best nightclubs in the city and if you want to try to make friends with the girls of Helsinki you have to party here.